SckyzO/bluebanquise-monitoring-rpms/README.md

 ## License

-Indicate the license under which this project is distributed here.

-## License

 This project is licensed under the Apache License 2.0.
 For the full license text, see the LICENSE file in the repository or visit [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).